 “I really had to search thirty years ago to find people who wanted to buy my mushrooms”, recalls Schramm, an ex-forest ranger, who in 1983 discovered the presence of the prized Matsutake mushroom in the county.

-Today Schramm’s Mendocino Mushroom Company provides the seasonal bounty of NorthCoast mushrooms to a global community of chefs and mycophiles provinding them Chanterelles, Black Trumpets, Morels, Matsutakes, and prized Candy Caps with their magnificent maple-syrupy notes.
+Today Schramm’s Mendocino Mushroom Company provides the seasonal bounty of NorthCoast mushrooms to a global community of chefs and mycophiles providing them Chanterelles, Black Trumpets, Morels, Matsutakes, and those delectable dried Candy Caps that lend their magnificent maple-syrupy character to wild game casseroles.